-Konbini (コンビニ ou konbiniensu sutoa コンビニエンスストア) are convenience stores in Japan that sell everything and are open 24 hours a day and are spread all over Japan, leaving any grocery store or grocery store in the dust.
+Konbini (コンビニ or konbiniensu sutoa コンビニエンスストア) are convenience stores in Japan that sell everything and are open 24 hours a day, every day, and are spread throughout Japan, leaving any grocery store or small market in the dust.

-Inside the Konbini , you can find everything, besides the normal things from a market, you can find snacks, obento (bento), stationery items, ATM, pharmaceutical products, tickets and passes for events, prepaid cards, bill payments, seasonal products, you can find absolutely everything, we keep a huge list at the end.
+Inside the Konbini, you can find everything, in addition to the normal things from a market, you can find snacks, obento (lunch box), stationery items, ATMs, pharmaceutical products, tickets and passes for events, prepaid cards, bill payments, seasonal products, you can find absolutely everything, we keep a huge list at the end.

-A large number of people prefer to have lunch with a konbini lunch box to save money and not have too much work.
-Konbini lunches are served up to 4 times a day straight from the factory, you can heat your lunch box in the konbini itself.
-Not to mention the countless amount of hot and cold drinks to accompany your lunch.
+A large number of people prefer to have lunch with the lunch boxes from a konbini to save money and avoid too much hassle.
+The konbini lunches are placed up to 4 times a day straight from the factory, and you can heat your lunch box at the konbini itself.
+Not to mention the countless hot and cold drinks to accompany your lunch.

-There are more than 55,000 konbini spread all over Japan, in some places you can find one on every corner.
+There are more than 55 thousand konbini spread throughout Japan, in some places you can find one on every corner.
 Not to mention that these convenience stores belong to large chains like Seven Eleven, Lawson, Family Mart, and others.
-The konbini appeared around the 1970s with 7-Eleven Japan, which wanted to expand its business.
+The konbini emerged around the 1970s with 7-Eleven Japan wanting to expand its business.

 Currently in Japan, the ranking of konbini is divided among the following chains: